-We will do profiling to help us to understand how we can make our information and services more relevant and timely.
-We will supplement the information you provide with data from the public domain, third parties, satellite and other field scanning technologies, to help combat levy avoidance and to assist with profiling.
+We will supplement the information you provide where deemed necessary with data from the Defra group and or the devolved administrations including Scottish Government Rural Payments and Inspections Directorate, Welsh Government Rural Payments Wales as well as from the public domain, third parties, satellite and other field scanning technologies, to help combat levy avoidance and to assist with profiling.

 We will also produce aggregated and anonymised reports to enable the industry to make better trading and business planning decisions.

 How we will keep your information safe: